Make stories easier to see in News on Mac

 Make the window bigger: Drag a corner of the News window.

 Use News full screen: Move the pointer to the green button in the top-left corner of the window, then choose Enter Full Screen from the menu that appears, or click .
 To stop using News full screen, move the pointer to the green button again, then choose Exit Full Screen from the menu that appears or click .

 Make icons in the sidebar bigger: Choose Apple menu > System Preferences, click General , click the “Sidebar icon size” pop-up menu, then choose Large.

 Resize the sidebar: Drag its separator bar left or right.

-Hide the sidebar: Click the Sidebar button in the toolbar or press Option-Command-S. To show the sidebar again, click the button or press the command again.
+Hide the sidebar: Click the Sidebar button in the toolbar or press Control-Command-S. To show the sidebar, click the button or press the command again.

 Change the text size of stories

 In the News app on your Mac, click a story to view it.